Residual equidistribution of modular symbols and cohomology classes for quotients of hyperbolic $n$-space: Idea of proof

 Now, the key observation is that the generating series for these Weyl sums appears very naturally as the constant term of an appropriate Eisenstein series.
 The cancelation in the Weyl sums is now a simple analytic consequence of the analytic properties of the corresponding Eisenstein series.
+To be precise; associated to $\chi_l$ we have the following twisted Eisenstein series: